-23. Procedure for dealing with complaints and allegations about staff has a whole school approach to safeguarding and we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+23. Procedure for dealing with complaints and allegations about staff

+Wraysbury Primary has a whole school approach to safeguarding and we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.

-Despite all efforts to recruit safely, there may be occasions when allegations of abuse against children are reported to have been committed by staff, supply staff, practitioners and/or volunteers, who work with pupils in our school.
+Despite all efforts to recruit safely, there may be occasions when allegations of abuse against children are reported to have been committed by staff, supply staff, practitioners other outsider organisations and/or volunteers, who work with pupils in our school.

-An allegation is any information which indicates that a member of staff, supply staff or volunteer may have:
+An allegation is any information which indicates that a member of staff, supply staff or volunteer or other outsider organisations may have:

-- behaved in a way that has, or may have harmed a child - possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates they may pose a risk of harm to children.
+- behaved in a way that has, or may have harmed a child - possibly committed a criminal offence against or related to a child

+• behaved towards a child or children in a way that indicates they may pose a risk of harm to children.

-This applies to any child the member of staff, supply staff or volunteer has contact with in their personal, professional or community life, as if they had child protection concerns raised for their own children.
+This applies to any child the member of staff, supply staff or volunteer or other outsider organisations that has contact with in their personal, professional or community life, as if they had child protection concerns raised for their own children.